 - Individuals across the autism spectrum are welcome to participate, regardless of the level of support they require.

-Membership includes an annual fee of $25 for each registered participant with autism.
+Canucks Autism Network (CAN) membership includes an annual fee of $25 for each registered participant with autism.

 This fee may be paid in any of the following ways: